 - Submit a business plan and financial forecast

-Volunteer in France
+Volunteering in France

+Volunteering is another beneficial way you can move to France to learn French.
 If you are more of a free spirit and just want an all-encompassing learning experience in France, perhaps you would be open to a homestay or two.

 So, if you want language immersion and a profound cultural experience, all within the safety of a host family, HelpX might just be the site for you!